6. Dolphin – Phase 4#

 code provided.
 Please explain in your report how the solution could be reproduced, e.g., callingmake

-(if you have created aMakefile
+(if you have made aMakefile

 ), the command line to callclang

-, etc.All the tests that you create (see Task 5) should be placed into a directory
+released in class.All the tests that you create (see Task 5) should be placed into a directory

 assignment-07-tests